-- Access recommendations and audits - Wheelchair hire for short term loans - Photography Service for people needing passport, identity or blue badge photographs. - Selling RADAR keys (national toilet scheme) and car stickers - Charity shops for recycling goods and selling inexpensive items in deprived areas - A holiday lodge on the Marton Mere site, Blackpool, that is fully adapted for disabled people - Support with Personalisation Programme
+- · Access recommendations and audits - Wheelchair hire for short term loans - Photography Service for people needing passport, identity or blue badge photographs. - Selling RADAR keys (national toilet scheme) and car stickers - · Charity shops for recycling goods and selling inexpensive items in deprived areas - Hire of a holiday lodge on the Marton Mere site, Blackpool, that is fully adapted for disabled people - Hire of a caravan on the Golden Sands site Mablethorpe - · Hire of a high dependency changing unit - Support with Personalisation Programme - Assistance with Blue Badge forms.